Geodego/data_engineering_azure/4-azure-data-pipelines/2-azure_data_pipeline_components.md

   - check the box `Configure Git later`
 - We can leave the rest of the settings as default and go directly to the tab `Review + create`
 - Click on `Create`

+To use the Azure Data Factory, click on `Open `